Job title Sports Nutritonist

 “When it comes to competition time the best piece of advice is always to practice your nutrition strategies.
 Always practice specific foods and drinks around competition and big training sessions.
 Sports nutrition as an end product is very individual and finding out what works for you and actioning it will make that difference.”

-Tell us a bit about your career pathway, and how you arrived in your current job?
+Tell us a bit about your career pathway, and how you became a sports nutritionist?

 I was fortunate enough to enjoy playing professionally for 15 years, playing for Bath, London Irish, Newcastle Falcons and Gloucester Rugby.
 Unfortunately, my career was cut short when I injured my knee during my last season at Gloucester.